 Our independent directors receive an annual fee of \$70,000.
 They also receive \$3,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting and receive \$1,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
-In addition, the chairman of the audit committee receives an annual fee of \$12,500 and the chairman of each other committee receives an annual fee of \$6,000 for their additional services in these capacities.
+In addition, the chairman of the Audit Committee receives an annual fee of \$12,500 and the chairman of each other committee receives an annual fee of \$6,000 for their additional services in these capacities.
 In addition, we have purchased directors' and officers' liability insurance on behalf of our directors and officers.
 Independent directors have the option to receive their directors' fees in the form of our common stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
 No compensation is paid to directors who are "interested persons."

-The following table sets forth information concerning total compensation earned by or paid to each of our directors during the fiscal year ended February 28, 2022:
+The following table sets forth information concerning total compensation earned by or paid to each of our directors during the fiscal year ended February 28, 2023:

-Name s Earned or id in Cash Total
+Name Fees Earned or Paid in Cash Total

 Interested Director

 Christian L. Oberbeck (1)

-Henri Steenkamp (1)
+Henri J. Steenkamp (1)

 Independent Directors

-Steven M. Looney \$ 114,500 \$ 114,500
+Steven M. Looney \$ 143,000 \$ 143,000

-Charles S. Whitman III \$ 109,500 \$ 109,500
+Charles S. Whitman III \$ 135,000 \$ 135,000

-G. Cabell Williams \$ 109,500 \$ 109,500
+G. Cabell Williams \$ 135,000 \$ 135,000

-(1) No compensation was paid to directors who are interested persons of us as defined in the 1940 Act.
+(1) No compensation was paid to directors who are "interested persons" of us as defined in Section 2(a)(19) of the 1940 Act.